infobit/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_usage.rst

 .. _barcode/operations/lot-setup-on-product:

-After activating lots and serial number tracking in the settings page, specify that this feature is to be applied on each product by navigating to the :guilabel:`Inventory` tab on the product form.
+After activating tracking by lots and serial numbers from the settings page, specify that this feature is to be applied on each product by navigating to the :guilabel:`Inventory` tab on the product form.
 Under :guilabel:`Tracking`, choose the :guilabel:`By Lots` radio button.